-Technische Universität Kaiserslautern (TUK), physicists have now devised a novel method for creating the THz waves.
+At the Technische Universität Kaiserslautern (TUK), physicists have now devised a novel method for creating the THz waves.
 To achieve this, they apply a quantum magnetic current flow, the so-called spin current, in magnetic metal nanostructures.
 The material-saving and cost-effective technology could be used in a number of industrial applications.
 The study was reported in the leading scientific journal, Scientific Reports.

 Invisible to the human eye, THz waves lie in the electromagnetic spectrum between infrared radiation and microwaves.
 Since these waves have low energy, they do not pose a major concern in terms of their impact on humans.

 Currently, THz waves play a key role in communications and medical technology and they are also extensively used in materials testing.
 For instance, THz waves were used for inspecting the plastic insulation on space shuttles, but to generate these waves, powerful radiation sources such as emitters are required.
 This is often associated with high costs and energy consumption

 Kaiserslautern researchers have now developed a highly efficient yet more cost-effective technique, in which a so-called spin current is used.
 This is similar to the electric current, where electrical charges, such as electrons, flow.

 "A spin describes the intrinsic angular momentum of a quasiparticle, such as an electron," says Associate Professor Dr. Evangelos Papaioannou, who is a researcher with his own sub-group in the Magnetism Research Group headed by Professor Burkard Hillebrands in Department of Physics at TUK.
 "It forms the basis for all magnetic phenomena.
 Simply said, an electron rotates left or right around its axis like a spinning top."